Well, second best day.

 - Free SSL Certificate

-This is an important security feature to keep personal information, e-commerce transactions, and other sensitive data safeguarded with encrypted connections.
+This is an important security feature to keep personal information, e-commerce transactions, and other sensitive data safe with encrypted connections.
+This just means that your blog is guaranteed to be safe and secure.

 - 50 GB SSD storage